 Within the Target Investment Zone, Living Classrooms implements a wide variety of programming in each of our three major competencies:

 Education is the cornerstone to an individual’s success in life.
-We are using our decades of experience providing evidence-based educational experiences to create a pathway for TIZ youth that begins in early childhood, continues with afterschool and in-school enrichment programming and The Crossroads School, and extends through high school and beyond with programs like the Ohana teen program that promotes graduation and college/career exploration.
+We are using our decades of experience providing evidence-based educational experiences to create a pathway for TIZ youth that begins in early childhood, continues with afterschool and in-school enrichment programming and The Crossroads School, and extends through high school and beyond with programs like our teen program that promotes graduation and college/career exploration.
 Our education programs also incorporate fitness and wellness, and strategies to avoid involvement with gangs and drugs, especially as youth reach the challenging middle school years during which peer pressure intensifies.

 Contact: Chas Ackley